Framework on the management by credit institutions of their non-performing exposures

 In May 2014, the Bank of Greece adopted Executive Committee Act 42/30.5.2014 laying down a specific framework of requirements for the management of exposures in arrears and non-performing exposures by credit institutions.

-- to establish an independent arrears and NPL management (ANPLM) function;
+- establish an independent arrears and NPL management (ANPLM) function;

-- regular reporting to the management of the credit institution and the Bank of Greece.
+- establish regular reporting to the management of the credit institution and the Bank of Greece.

-In February 2015, the Bank of Greece adopted Executive Committee Act 47/9.2.2015ins introducing modifications/improvements to reporting templates under ECA 42/30.5.2014.
-Some key points of the modified templates include:
+In February 2015, the Bank of Greece adopted Executive Committee Act 47/9.2.2015 introducing modifications/improvements to reporting templates under ECA 42/30.5.2014.
+Some key points of the modified templates are as follows:

 - Detailed segmentation of portfolios in accordance with the general principle of "mutually exclusive" segments.